bitlogik/OpenPGPpy/README.md

 See the OpenPGP application standard for more details about data format.

 `OpenPGPcard.sign_ec_der( datahash )`
-EC signs with the internal device SIGn key the hash datahash (bytes) and outputs the signature as ASN1 DER encoded (bytes).
+ECDSA signs with the internal device SIGn key the hash datahash (bytes) and outputs the signature as ASN1 DER encoded (bytes).
 Requires the SIG key to be an EC type key pair ("13..." in "C1").
 Requires the PIN1 verified.

 `OpenPGPcard.decipher( data )`